-Vulkan is the name of the area located on the western side of the river Akerselva, nearby (and part of) city district Grünerløkka.
-It’s a constantly developing area, with plenty of cool attractions.
-Here’s three reasons why Vulkan is worth a detour from your sightseeing in Grünerløkka.
+Vulkan is the name of the area located on the western side of the river Akerselva, nearby (and part of) the city district Grünerløkka.
+It’s a constantly developing area with plenty of cool attractions.
+Here are three reasons why Vulkan is worth a detour from your sightseeing in Grünerløkka.

 3. It’s crammed with cool street art.
-Here, mural painting is legal and artists from all across the world have participated in making the walls something out of the ordinary.
-Brenneriveien and Ingens Gate are two excellent examples on how great street art really can be.
+Here, mural painting is legal, and artists from all across the world have participated in making the walls something out of the ordinary.
+Brenneriveien and Ingens Gate are two excellent examples of how great street art really can be.
 For more art, visit Brenneriveien Gallery Shop or Galleri Vulkan on Maridalsveien 13.